cockroachdb/docs/cockroachcloud/architecture.md

 ## {{ site.data.products.dedicated }}

-If you need a single-tenant cluster with no shared resources, we recommend {{ site.data.products.dedicated }}. {{ site.data.products.dedicated }} supports single and multi-region clusters in Amazon Web Services and Google Cloud Platform.
+If you need a single tenant cluster with no shared resources, we recommend {{ site.data.products.dedicated }}. {{ site.data.products.dedicated }} supports single and multi-region clusters in Amazon Web Services and Google Cloud Platform.

 ### Hardware